wonsunahn/CS1632_RentACat_Selenium/README.md

 1. Save the resulting file into "D3Test.java" under the src/test/java/edu/pitt/cs test source directory.  .

-1. Add the following line to the top of "RedditCatsTest.java":
+1. Add the following line to the top of "D3Test.java":
    ```
    package edu.pitt.cs;
    ```